MagnusHaughey/HepatocyteClonalDynamics/README.md

 # Simulation scripts for Passman et al 2021

-This repository contains the simulation scripts used to simulate hepatocyte clonal expansion dynamics for Passman et al 2021.
+This repository contains the scripts used to simulate hepatocyte clonal expansion dynamics for Passman et al 2021.
 Simulations typically run in under 5 minutes.
 Approximate Bayesian Computation (ABC) was performed using the simulate2D.cpp and zonalSampling2D.py scripts on a HPC using the SGE system.
 C++ scripts were compiled using GCC v4.2.1, and python scripts were run using Python v3.8.5.

 ## 2D simulations